The Microscience Approach

 Environmental science has been addressed initially through water

-continues to grow, and this Centre will contribute actively to this
+continues to grow, and this Centre contributes actively to this

 process.